-According to the latest FCC data, XFINITY from Comcast and Viasat Internet are the largest Internet providers in Creighton in terms of coverage.
+According to the latest FCC data, Xfinity and Viasat Internet are the largest Internet providers in Creighton in terms of coverage.
 As the maps below illustrate, the more common providers frequently compete at addresses around Creighton.

 Are you a journalist or researcher writing about this topic?

 Contact us and we'll connect you with a broadband market expert on our team who can provide insights and data to support your work.